logiclogue/cue/README.md

 - `./build/cue` will run the tests
 - `./build/cue README.md` will open this very file for editing!
-- `./build/cue Makefile` to open the makefile, you get the idea
+- `./build/cue Makefile` to open the makefile

 - Pressing the **escape** saves and quits the editor
 - Pressing Ctrl+C quits the editor without saving